 You can ask, “What’s the weather today?” or “What’s the capital of Virginia?” or “Where can I get pizza?”
 You can ask Siri to open apps for you (it’s often faster than looking for them yourself if you have several), type emails, send text messages, or enter appointments or reminders.

-For more information about using Siri, visit 50 Siri Voice Commands.
+For more information about using Siri, check out all these Siri voice commands.

 We all know the Maps app is great for getting directions.
 But did you know it can also be a powerful communication tool?